Skip to content

 Step 5: Pull the edge-tts-api image and start the API service

-If you already have a server with Docker installed, you can skip to Step 5 to pull the image.
+If you already have a server with Docker installed, skip to Step 5 to pull the image.

 Step 1: Purchase and Activate a US Server

-It's recommended to choose a server in the United States due to fewer or no restrictions.
-You can choose a Linux-based operating system; the following example uses Debian 12 and my personal provider, Yecaoyun.
-The reason for choosing it is simple: it's cheap and relatively stable, sufficient for a voiceover proxy.
+It is recommended to choose a server in the US region due to fewer or no restrictions.
+The server OS can be a Linux distribution; the following uses Debian 12 as an example, with Yecaoyun as the provider.
+The reason for choosing it is simple: it's cheap and relatively stable, sufficient for a dubbing relay.

-If you already have a Linux server in Europe or America, you can skip this section and go directly to the next section.
-If not, please continue reading.
+If you already have a Linux server in Europe or the US, you can skip this section and proceed to the next.
+If not, continue reading.

-Open this link to the Yecaoyun website and select Product Services -> US AMD VPS in the top navigation bar.
+Open this link to Yecaoyun's website, and select Products & Services -> US AMD VPS in the top navigation bar.

 image.png

-Then, choose any of the top four configurations; they should all be sufficient.
+Then, choose any of the top four configurations; any should be sufficient.

 image.png

-Click the "Buy Now" button to enter the configuration page.
-Here, select Debian 12 as the server operating system, set the server password, and leave the rest as default.
+Click the "Buy Now" button to go to the configuration page.
+Here, select the server OS as Debian 12, set the server password, and keep the rest as default.

 image.png

-After completing the payment, wait a few minutes for the server to be created and started successfully.
-Next, you need to configure the firewall and open port 7899.
-Only by opening this port will you be able to connect to the service for voiceovers.
+After payment, wait a few minutes for the server to be created and started.
+Next, you need to configure the firewall to open port 7899.
+Only by opening this port can you connect to the service for dubbing.

 Step 2: Open Port 7899 in the Firewall

 If you plan to use a domain name and configure Nginx reverse proxy, you don't need to open the port.
-If you're not familiar with these, for simplicity, it's recommended to directly open the port.
+If you're not familiar with these, for simplicity, it's recommended to open the port directly.

-The firewall settings interface varies depending on the server and panel.
-The following example uses the Yecaoyun panel I use; other panels can be used as a reference.
-If you know how to open a port, you can skip this section and go directly to the next section.
+Firewall settings vary across different servers and panels.
+The following uses Yecaoyun's panel as an example; other panels can be referenced similarly.
+If you know how to open a port, skip this section and proceed to the next.

 image.png